High-impact claims by benefit payment percentage

-High Impact claims are allowed lost time claims that have been shown to have significant impacts on workers and employers.
-The WSIB is focused on return-to-work and recovery outcomes and supporting workers and employers to reduce the impacts of these claims.
-Specialized case management teams, new evidence-based health services, and expedited access to expert medical intervention are some of the initiatives implemented at the WSIB in recent years to improve outcomes related to high impact claims.
+High-impact claims are allowed lost-time claims that have been shown to have significant impacts on people who have been injured at work and their employers.
+The WSIB is focused on return-to-work and recovery outcomes and supporting people and employers to reduce the impacts of these claims.
+Specialized case management teams, new evidence-based health services, and expedited access to expert medical intervention are some of the initiatives implemented at the WSIB in recent years to improve outcomes related to high-impact claims.

-High impact claims refer to three specific types of claims- those involving the low back, shoulder, and fractures.
-These claims account for 42 per cent of all benefit payments and almost 32 per cent of all allowed lost time claims.
+High-impact claims refer to three specific types of claims--those involving the lower back, shoulder, and fractures.
+These claims account for 42 per cent of all benefit payments and 30 per cent of all allowed lost-time claims.

-In 2016, the three types of high impact claims represented approximately 32 per cent of all lost time claims, of which low back claims accounted for the highest proportion at 17 per cent.
+In 2017, the three types of high-impact claims represented approximately 30 per cent of all lost-time claims, a slight decrease from 2016.
+Lower back claims continued to account for the highest proportion at 17 per cent.

-The leading characteristics for high impact claims have remained fairly consistent since 2013.
-The services, health care, manufacturing, and construction sectors continue to account for more than 70 per cent of all high impact claims.
-Similarly, male workers continue to represent about 65 per cent of all high impact injuries and those aged 50 to 54 years experience the highest percentage of these injuries.
+The leading characteristics for high-impact claims have remained fairly consistent since 2013.
+The services, health care, manufacturing, and construction sectors continue to account for more than 70 per cent of all high-impact claims.
+Similarly, male employees continue to represent about 65 per cent of all high-impact injuries and those 50 to 54 years of age experience the highest percentage of these injuries.